XiangUWM/ImagineSalonApp/MOREINFO.md

 These meetings will go by much faster if you have these responses prepared.
 This is just a way to fill everyone in on what you're doing.

 #### Communication in JIRA

+For our group to get the best possible use out of JIRA, I can share some tips that I've collected through my use of it.

+When handling a ticket/issue/sub-task, keep in mind that we all have to peer-review each other's work.
+Putting comments in the work log is the best way to let each other know what's going on.
+It seriously helps to open up a simple notepad application and use the template I've made below.

+**Example Template for Work Log**

+Issue Name: XIAN-001 - Connect Slim Framework to MySQL Database

+Current Date: February 29, 2016

+Current Time: 4:55pm

+Start Timestamp: February 28, 2016 10:36pm

+End Timestamp: February 29, 2016 4:50pm

+Issue File Location: Folder/SubFolder/File.js, Folder/AnotherSubFolder/AnotherFile.html

+Issue Line Location: File.js lines 118-125, AnotherFile.js lines 36-48

+What needed to be fixed: The Slim Framework needed to be connected to the MySQL database.

+How it has been fixed: I declared the foo and the bar.
+Then afterwards I implemented the foo and called the bar.
+Subsequently, I was able to get an output for the bar.
+Once I did that, I was able to connect the database.

+What still needs to be fixed: Line 120 of File.js is calling the wrong bar.
+It keeps calling global bar.
+I cannot figure out why.